 Whether it is a good deal for the drivers, though, remains to be seen.
 It is expected that there will be some drivers that will file objections.
 It is also expected that the Teamsters union, which filed objections in the Lyft case, will file objections to the proposed Uber settlement as well – especially because of the establishment of the Drivers Association, which is likely to be regarded as an affront to the union.
 The Teamsters’ principal objections, though, were not given much weight by the judge in the Lyft case.

-As we noted when commenting on the proposed Lyft settlement, we previously stated in a prior blog post that most companies using ICs to service customers, including those in the sharing or gig economy, have not structured, documented, and implemented their IC relationships in a manner that maximizes compliance with state and federal IC laws – and those businesses would be wise to restructure, re-document, and re-implement such relationships to meaningfully enhance their compliance.
+As I noted when commenting on the proposed Lyft settlement, I previously stated in a prior blog post that most companies using ICs to service customers, including those in the sharing or gig economy, have not structured, documented, and implemented their IC relationships in a manner that maximizes compliance with state and federal IC laws – and those businesses would be wise to restructure, re-document, and re-implement such relationships to meaningfully enhance their compliance.
 As part of the proposed settlement reached between Uber and the lawyers representing the drivers, that is precisely what Uber appears willing to do to a limited extent – assuming the court approves the proposed settlement.

 Yet, even if these changes are implemented in California, Massachusetts, and all of the other states where Uber operates, they may not, by themselves, be sufficient to forestall new lawsuits or insulate the company from IC misclassification liability in similar cases pending against Uber in Florida, Arizona, and Pennsylvania.